-- 1. Attend New Graduate Student Orientation - 2.
 Attend the Microbiology Graduate Teaching Assistant orientation organized by Dr. Monika Oli, Lab Coordinator for Microbiology and Cell Science.
-The orientation takes place at the Microbiology building. - 3.
-Attend the annual Microbiology Graduate Symposium The symposium is an overnight function that is required for all students.
+The orientation takes place at the Microbiology building.

+Attend the annual Microbiology Graduate Symposium - The symposium is a two-day event that is required for all students.
 Lodging will be provided for students by the department.
 Contact the MCS Graduate Advisor for more details.
-Symposium is generally held on the first weekend before the start of Fall classes each year.
+Symposium is generally held on the Thursday and Friday before the start of Fall classes each year.

-To-do List for Newly Admitted International Students:
+To-do List for Newly Admitted International Students

-- 1. Receive your I-20: Review the International Student Services website for an instructions on how to receive your I-20. - 2.
-Receive your Visa: Review the International Student Services website for instructions on how to apply for your visa. - 3.
-Complete the check-in process for new international students. - 4.
+Receive your I-20: Review the International Student Services website for instructions on how to receive your I-20.

+Receive your Visa: Review the International Student Services website for instructions on how to apply for your visa.

+Complete the check-in process for new international students.

 If your score on the TOEFL iBT Speaking Portion is less than 23, you must complete the UF SPEAK Test.